[?] Subscribe To This Site

 Signs of Clinical Depression

-Most of the depression warning signs are present, and are usually more frequent and much more intense than in the milder forms of depression.
+-Most of the warning signs of depression are present, and are usually more frequent and much more intense than in the milder forms of depression.

--During diagnosis it is important to differentiate between a unipolar depression and the possibility of delirium, dementia, psychosis or other psychiatric disorder.
+During diagnosis it is important to distinguish between a unipolar depression and the possibility of delirium, dementia, psychosis or other psychiatric disorder.

--In addition, thyroid problems and some viruses can mimic the signs of clinical depression.
+-In addition, thyroid problems and some viruses can mimic signs of clinical depression.

--It is important to rule out a medical cause of the depression before proceeding to a psychological evaluation.
+It is important to rule out a medical cause of depression before proceeding to a psychological evaluation.

 -Sleep apnea, obsessive-compulsive disorder and anxiety disorders, as well as stress can also display many of the signs of clinical depression.